XPRNetwork/ts-smart-contract-docs/src/contract-sdk/classes/TableStore.md

 * ```ts
   exists(pk: u64): bool
   ```
-  Checks if the record for provided primary key exist or not.
+  Checks if the record for provided primary key exist in the table or not.

 * ```ts
   existsValue(value: T): bool
   ```
-  Checks if the record for provided value exist or not.
+  Checks if the record for provided value exist in the table or not.

 * ```ts
   next(value: T): T | null